Frequently Asked Questions

 Progress in therapy relies on some willingness to learn, to grow, to shift one’s perspectives.
 That isn’t to say you need to be 100% ready to change every aspect of your life.
 Nor should you.
 Therapy should be something that integrates with your life, not derails it.
 But if there’s no part of you that’s willing to shift in some way, no part that’s willing to adjust the way you approach life’s challenges, you may simply not be ready yet.
 And that is completely okay.
 Can you benefit from therapy?
 Absolutely.
 But you should also be comfortable engaging in the process.
 Be patient with yourself.
 Give yourself time to think.
 And if you’re unsure, don’t hesitate to reach out for a free 15-minute consult to see if therapy might be right for you. -

-I am in-network (INN) with most major insurance companies, including Aetna, Blue Cross Blue Shield, United Cigna, and Oxford, as well as some Medicare plans.
+For psychotherapy, I am in-network (INN) with most major insurance companies, including Aetna, Blue Cross Blue Shield, United Cigna, and Oxford, as well as some Medicare plans.
 For a complete list of insurance I accept, or if you’re unsure if your benefits will be accepted, please contact me for a free 15-minute consultation call, and I will work to get you an answer as soon as possible.

 Even if you’re out-of-network (OON), some insurance plans may still cover our sessions.
 Much like in-network insurance, you might be responsible for a co-pay or co-insurance, based on your plan.

 For those who don’t have compatible INN or OON insurance, or who would simply prefer to pay out-of-pocket, I accept self-pay at time of service via credit, debit, PayPal or Zelle.
-My self-pay rate for individuals is $195 for a session, and $225 for couples. -
+My self-pay rate for individuals is $150 for a session, and $175 for couples.For text-based coaching, the weekly rate is $200.
+See below for further details.

 -